 - Careful: Is the tax distribution an override to a distribution waterfall or is it an advance with a "clawback"? - Is the tax distribution formula a fixed percent of taxable income or is it based on the highest blended marginal rate as determined each year by the entity's CPA?
-Does it assume all ordinary income or does it incorporate ordinary income and capital gain rates? - Is the distribution determined annually or is it determined on a cumulative basis?
+Does it assume all ordinary income or does it incorporate ordinary income and capital gain rates?
+What about the 3.8% tax on net investment income under Section 1411? - Is the distribution determined annually or is it determined on a cumulative basis?
 Assume in Year 1 the entity has a loss of \$1,000 and in Year 2 it has income of \$1,000.
 If the determination is annual then there would be a tax distribution in Year 2.
 If it is cumulative, there would be no tax distribution in Year 2.

-EAST:52948421.1
+EAST:55978439v.2